jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 ## Quickstart

-Run the main script to process the newspaper images and generate the analysis:

 The simplest way to run the assignment is using the provided run.sh script:

 ```bash
 ./run.sh
 ```

 Then select option 4 from the menu.

 Alternatively, you can run assignment 4 without run.sh as a module: